 “But Aiden, I told everyone in the comments that I didn’t own the rights to the song.”

 It doesn’t matter if you acknowledge you don’t have the rights to use the song.
 You still don’t, what?
-Have the rights to use the song.
+Have the right to use the song.
 All you’ve done now is just acknowledge that.
-Which can actually hurt you more than helping you.
+Which can actually hurt you more than help.

 “But Aiden, I only used like 10 seconds of the song.
 I read on the internet that if you use 10 seconds or less that’s it’s fine.”